datadavev/mnstatus/README.md

 `index`: Get the number of records, the oldest and most recent System Metadata Modified date and Uploaded date as reported by the CN index.

+Counts and times are based on the DataONE listObjects response, which only includes `dateModified`.
+Hence the entries in the status results are the earliest and latest dates that system metadata was modified.

 Example:
 ```
 mnstatus node urn:node:KNB -t ping -t mn -t cn -t index